-This Timeline of the stock market crash of 1929 gives a chronology of events, quotes from those individuals involved in the markets, Dow Jones Industrial Average pricing information, economic data from the 1920s and 1930s, and major newspaper headlines that tell the story of the market crash and the
+This timeline of the stock market crash of 1929 gives a chronology of events, quotes from individuals involved in the markets, Dow Jones Industrial Average pricing information, economic data from the 1920s and 1930s, and major newspaper headlines that tell the story of the market crash.

 Herbert Hoover, who was the thirty-first president of the United States, was known as the Great Engineer and the Great Humanitarian for his efforts before he became president.
 After his presidency, he is remembered for the Great Stock Market Crash of 1929 and the start of the Great Depression.